intelligence38000/android-docs/src/pages/maps/overview/offline.md

 ## Download a region

 Now that the bounds and definition object are created, you can use the offlineManager to create an asynchronous download calling `createOfflineRegion`.
-You'll need to pass in the definition and metadata objects we created in both the [Defining a region](#defining-a-region) and [metadata](#metadata) sections.
+You'll need to pass in the definition and metadata objects you created in both the [Defining a region](#defining-a-region) and [metadata](#metadata) sections.
 This will provide you with two methods, `onCreate` and `onError`. onError occurs if an error starting or while downloading the region occurs.
 The `onCreate` method provides an `offlineRegion` object which you can use to check the download and even display the progress to your users.
 If you need to pause a download, you can use the `offlineRegion.setDownloadState()` to handle this.

 {{
 <CodeLanguageToggle id="region-download" />